conservation

 Prescribed Burns with MAD Scientist Associates

 We are pleased to announce the addition of a new (to us) land management service – Prescribed Fire!
-Our Prescribed Fire Managers and trained line crew have gained valuable experience over hundreds of acres while volunteering on prescribed burns in Ohio and Michigan, and we are dedicated to providing this service in the safest manner possible.
-If you’d like to talk about burning opportunities, please contact Cody Wright or call us at 614-818-9156.
+Our Prescribed Fire Managers and trained line crew have gained valuable experience over hundreds of acres while volunteering on prescribed burns in Ohio and Michigan, and we are dedicated to providing this service in the safest manner possible you’d like to talk about burning opportunities, please contact HERE or call us at 614-818-9156.

 January 7, 2022